zerosuxx/vaultwarden-sso/test/oidc/README.md

 > docker-compose up
 ```

-When running with a local VaultWarden you'll need to make the sso button visible using :
+When running with a local VaultWarden you'll need to make the SSO button visible using :

 ```bash
 sed -i 's#a\[routerlink="/sso"\],##' /web-vault/app/main.*.css